yuanyuma/scopt/README.md

 #### Commands

 Commands may be defined using `cmd("update")`.
 Commands could be used to express `git branch` kind of argument, whose name means something.
-Using `children` method, a command may define child opts/args that get enabled in the presence of the command:
+Using `children` method, a command may define child opts/args that get enabled in the presence of the command.
+To distinguish commands from arguments, they must appear in the first position within the level.

 ```scala
 cmd("update") action { (_, c) =>